 Court Penalties

 Administrative assessments reflect the cost the local court bears in handling the DUI case.
-The person charged with DUI pays the costs instead of the taxpayers.
+The person with a DUI charge pays the court fees, not taxpayers.

 Booking Fees

 Police also charge convicts for booking fees and administrative costs.
-The booking fee includes the cost of recording fingerprints as well as a photography fee for the mug shot.
+The booking fee includes the cost of fingerprinting and a photography fee for the mug shot.

 Vehicle Towing and Impound Fees